Our Music Program

 Beauty Crowds Me: An Homage to Beauty

-This CD, distributed for free to hospice patients and for sale to others for $18, is a collaboration between Hospicare, the Ithaca College School of Music, Alex Perialas and Pyramid Sound Studios and the Gerontology Institute; part of the Division of Interdisciplinary and International Studies, and the Linden Center for Creativity and Aging.
-All proceeds benefit Hospicare.
+A collaborative audio disc created and produced by Hospicare; the Ithaca College School of Music; Alex Perialas and Pyramid Sound Studios; Ithaca College Gerontology Institute, part of the Division of Interdisciplinary and International Studies; and the Linden Center for Creativity and Aging also at Ithaca College.

 During the four months Rich was at Hospicare, words were failing.
 What he sometimes wanted to say he couldn't, and what he said he didn't want to.
 But then came Pamela with her voice and dulcimer, and Jayne with her harp, and sometimes Joe sat at the piano, and then Rich knew he wasn't alone in the world that he was leaving and maybe -- just maybe -- where he was going he would be met by the same beauty that was feeding his soul." - Candace Galik

 I tend to be a rationalist and a planner, a list-maker.
 The gift of music encourages me to be more than that - to be open to the spirit within, to wait in silence and peace, to live in acceptance of the new reality without My Beloved, and to have faith that the future will be bright and beautiful, filled with new life and new love." - E. Kimball Milling